Bill Maynard plays Claude Jeremiah Greengrass

 "He's still the same old rogue that he ever was.
 He never lets the chance to make a few quid pass him by.
 The opportunities may be a little more limited in a hospital, but he's still able to get up to his old tricks."

 Working on The Royal also reunited him with the man who gave him his first theatrical break.

 "Ian Carmichael auditioned me for my first professional job in the theatre in 1949," recalls Bill.
 "It was a review company and he was the director.
 It was nice to catch up with him after all these years."

 Bill is thrilled that the viewing public are happy to see him back on their screens.

 "I've received lots of letters since it was announced that Greengrass would be returning.
 People have been absolutely fantastic and they can't wait to see what scrapes he is going to get himself into."

-Bill, who will be celebrating his fiftieth anniversary on British television in 2003, relished the chance to return to work and has no plans to retire just yet.
+Bill, who celebrated his fiftieth anniversary on British television in 2003, relished the chance to return to work.

 "Acting is a wonderful way of earning a living.
 I've enjoyed every moment of my career and I certainly don't have any plans to give up work.
 I'll continue as long as I can stand, sit or talk.
 I can see myself pegging it just after someone has shouted action."

 As for his character, not much had changed since he was seen leaving Heartbeat to jet off to the Caribbean to help his sister spend the money she had scooped on the West Indies Sweepstake.

 "He certainly isn't a model patient.
 He has a sort of love / hate relationship with the staff, especially Sister Brigid.
 She knows he's malingering, but she is powerless to do anything until she can prove it.
 Saying that, she rules her ward with a rod of iron and Greengrass certainly has to watch his step to make sure that he doesn't get on the wrong side of her."